Adam-Castro/projBD/README.md

 TODO:
 -----
-- Criar a transparência do banco
+- Criar a transparência do endereço com banco